CodeNameKND14/Hawaii-Climate-Analysis-SQLAlchemy/README.md

 * Converted the query results to a Dictionary using date as the key and prcp as the value.

-* Returned the JSON representation of your dictionary.
+* Returned the JSON representation of dictionary.